JamieHeather/stitchr/README.md

 ```

 Note that the third example there uses the preferred allele option and specifies the Balb/c allele file, making the output alpha chain use `TRAV14-1*02` instead of `TRAV14-1*01`.

+#### Stitch multiple TCRs per line with list and wildcard fields

+Some applications may require stitching multiple variants of a particular rearrangement.
+When fields are specified with multiple options, a new line will be generated for each specified option, or one for each combination of options if more than one field with multiple fields are specified.
+Thimble allows you to specify multiple options for a particular field in several ways:

+* For almost every field, multiple options can be provided by separating options with commas.
+  * E.g. `TRAV1-1*01,TRAV1-2*01,TRAV1-2*02` for TRAV or `CAVLDSNYQLIW,CAVLMSNYQLIW` for TRA_CDR3.
+* For every field that relates to a specific germline TCR region (L/V/J/C), every allele for a given gene can be specified by using the `%` wildcard in place of an allele number.
+  * E.g. using default IMGT-GENE/DB, `TRBV19*%` will stitch the rearrangement using each of `TRBV19*01`, `TRBV19*02`, and `TRBV19*03`
+* For the same fields, users can opt to systemically try every available gene and allele for a region by *only* entering `%` in that field.
+  * E.g. placing `%` in the TRBJ field will stitch that rearrangement in combination with every different beta J gene.
+  * Note that this option is expected to generate a large number of warning messages, as not all genes are likely or able to take part in certain rearrangements.

 ### Optional arguments